ulule/developers.ulule.com/content/reference/partnership.md

 ## Delete a partnership

 Deletes the partnership with the given ID.
-This endpoint has the same limitations as the [create-partnership](#create-a-project-partnership) endpoint.
+This endpoint is only accessible to staff.

 {{% http method="delete" %}}/v1/partnerships/:id{{% /http %}}